nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * In addition to the standard permission behaviors, the FA2 contract MAY also implement an optional custom permissions policy.
-If such custom a policy is implemented, the FA2 contract SHOULD expose it using permissions descriptor `custom` field by giving it a `tag` that would be available to other parties which are aware of such custom extension.
+If such custom a policy is implemented, the FA2 contract SHOULD expose it using permissions descriptor `custom` field. `custom_permission_policy.tag` value would be available to other parties which are aware of such custom extension.
 Some custom permission MAY require a config API (like [`update_operators`](#update_operators) entry point of the FA2 to configure `operator_transfer_policy`).
-Config entry points MAY be implemented either within the FA2 token contract itself (then the returned address SHALL be `SELF`), or in a separate contract.
+The address of the contract that provides config entry points is specified by `custom_permission_policy.config_api` field.
+The config entry points MAY be implemented either within the FA2 token contract itself (then the returned address SHALL be `SELF`), or in a separate contract.

 ### Error Handling